 This is the first movie Ive watched which isnt connected to some anime series.

 The movies I watched were never as good as the series itself while I didnt even find of the series even top notch.
 The movies were usually additions to the series or some filler material.
-So I found this movie really enjoying, it contained a beginning, ending and wasnt just some filler material to make a quick buck.
+So I found this movie really enjoying, it contained a beginning, ending and wasnt just some filler material.

 Well...''boy in trouble meets strong samurai'' is basicly the story.
 Its very basic and cliché but sufficient.
 They could of add another 30 minutes for some more dept but Im not sure if that would of improved the movie and its pacing.
 So the story is simple but there are tons of blockbusters in the theatres which have even less of a story but are just as entertaining.